jelastic-jps/rocket-chat/texts/description.md

-The ultimate Free Open Source Solution to communicate and collaborate with your team, share files, chat in real time or switch to video/audio conferencing.
+Rocket.Chat is free, unlimited and open source platform for your business needs.
+Replace email, HipChat & Slack with the ultimate team chat software solution and communicate with your team, share files, chat in real time or switch to video/audio conferencing.